1. Latency Is Becoming the New Intelligence

 That shift will force model architectures, compilers, runtimes, and hardware architectures to evolve together.

-Inference speed is no longer just a systems metric.
+Inference speed is no longer merely a systems metric.
 It increasingly defines the reasoning budget itself.

 The TileRT team is building and exploring the foundations of high-performance AI systems at the limits of modern hardware.